Tested deployment models

 s3 storage

-HTTPS only accessible through AWS Role assigned to automation hub SA at runtime using AWS Pod Identity
+HTTPS only accessible through AWS Role assigned to automation hub SA at runtime by using AWS Pod Identity

 4.2.3.
 Nonfunctional requirements